 What side effects could occur?

 Vaccines like other medicines can cause side-effects.
 The side-effects reported from both vaccines are in line with those experienced from other vaccines and include tenderness in the injected arm, tiredness, headache, general aches, and pains/ flu-like symptoms for a day or two.

+A history of allergic reactions can alter the chances of developing side effects soon after immunisation.
 If you do have any known allergies, please advise the person giving the vaccine prior to injection.

 The MHRA is committed to monitoring the safety of all drugs and vaccines introduced to combat coronavirus.
 The MHRA Yellow Card reporting scheme allows members of the public to report any suspected side effects of any COVID-19 vaccine in current use or any other COVID related treatments.

 If you would like to read about the experiences of Scleroderma and Raynaud’s patients being administered the COVID-19 vaccines, please take a look at our online community forum.

 Following an announcement on the 17th May, in response to new variants in the UK, the government have announced that the most vulnerable will be offered their second dose of COVID-19 vaccine earlier.
 Appointments for a second dose will be brought forwards from 12 to 8 weeks for the remaining people in the top nine priority groups who are yet to receive their second dose.